arthurdouillard/arthurdouillard.github.io/_posts/2018-03-07-efficient-graph-based-segmentation.md

 layout: post
 title:  Efficient Graph-Based Segmentation
 tags:   [papers, cv]
+img: /public/assets/seg1.png
+description: How to produce both a fast & efficient segmentation of an image with Graph Theory.
 ---

 This post contains the notes taken from reading of the following paper: